-by Josehm Morley
+by Josehn Morley

-The North Dundas Council met in a Special Meeting on February 23 at the Joel Steele Community Centre, immediately following the Public Meeting.
-Khurram Tunio, Director of Public Works, explained the proposed re-structuring of the Public Works Department.
+The North Dundas Council met in a Special Meeting on February 23 at the Joel Steele Community Centre, Public Meeting, Khurram Tunio, Director of Public Works, explained the proposed re-structuring of the Public Works Department.
 This will not cost the Municipality any extra, but will allow for increased efficiency.

 A looming issue in the Township is water and sewer.
-Simply put, Winchester and Chesterville, both on the municipal water system, are growing very fast.
-At the ouncil meetings you will hear the Mayor, Council, and staff, talk about "water and sewer units."
+Simply put, Winchester and growing very fast.
+At the ouncil meetings you will hear the Mayor Council and staff talk about "water and searer units."
 Each new build has to have enough water and sewage units assigned to it.
-There is a certain amount of water available, and a specific capacity to the sewage system.
-There has to be enough to allow a bit of wiggle room in case of a fire, or if there is a drought.
+There is a certain amount of Dundas website.) water available, and a specific capacity to the sewage system.
+There has to be enough to allow a bit of wiggle room both residential and commerin case of a fire, or if there is cial growth, and the capital a drought.

-or developments have their own wells, and septic systems.
+own wells, and septic systems.
 The municipal system is similar, except on a much larger scale.
-At some point in the not-so-distant past, the Public Works Department calculated that, given the finite capacity of the wells and water system to provide water, and the sewage treatment system to deal with waste water, the township had 350 water and sewage units to allocate to development.
-That amount would have lasted quite a while, if growth in Winchester and Chesterville had continued on the same There has been an unprecedented demand for homes in most small town and rural areas, thus the demand for development.
-The 350 water and sewer units that were aren't going to.
-Prior to the pandemic, the township had already begun to think about how to address the future need for more water and sewage capacity.
+At some point in the not-so-distant past, the Public Works Department calculated that, given the fiwater system to provide water, and the sewage treatment system to deal with waste water, the township had 350 water and sewage units to allocate to development.
+That amount would have lasted quite a while, if growth in vincial assistance to expand Winchester and Chesterville age capacity.